UPPMAX/UPPMAX-documentation/docs/software/python.md

     See the UPPMAX pages on the module system [here](../cluster_guides/modules.md).

+???- question "UPPMAX modules or Python modules?"

+    At this page, we will use the word 'modules' for UPPMAX modules and 'packages' for Python modules, to be clear in what is meant.
+    The word 'package' is used in multiple other languages, such as R, with a similar definition as a Python module.

 To find out which Python modules there are, use `module spider python`.